KYC (Know-Your-Customer) is the practice of collecting data about your customer to help with identifying and verifying their identity.

 ANTI-MONEY LAUNDERING POLICY

 As a worldwide financial institution, E1Pay is fully committed to conducting due diligence on our clients and ensuring that all applicable laws and regulations necessary to forestall and prevent money laundering.
-These include confirming the identity of our merchants by means of:
+These include confirming the identity of our merchants through:

 Government-issued photo ID